Kasekopf/loop-casual/README.md

 Commands:
   sim - Check if you have the requirements to run this script. version - Show script version and exit. class NUMBER - If given, break the prism and choose a class.
-You will be reduced to 40 adventures with full organs after breaking the prism. [setting: loopgyou_class] class 1 - Seal Clubber class 2 - Turtle Tamer class 3 - Pastamancer
+You will be reduced to 40 adventures with full organs after breaking the prism. class 1 - Seal Clubber class 2 - Turtle Tamer class 3 - Pastamancer